its-rajesh/Audio-Bleeding-Removal/README.md

 Neural Network for Removal of bleeding in carnatic music (Saraga dataset) for the application of Music Source Separation.

 ## Dynamic Input Autoencoder (Spectrogram)
+The architecture is tested with artifically bleeded MUSDB18HQ and the following SDR is obtained.
 ### Results
 | Metrics | Vocal | Bass | Drums | Others | Overall |
 |------|-----|-----|-----|-----|-----|